ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 The deployment workflow builds, tests and deploys the Chirp application to azure if the build and tests passes.

-We also have a workflow for converting our report.md-file to PDF-file automatically on push to GitHub.
+We also have a workflow for automatically converting our report.md-file to a PDF-file upon pushing to GitHub.

 ![](images/Build%20&%20Test-2024-12-17-221326.png) \
-*Illustration of how we build, test, release and deploy Chirp!*
+*Illustration of how we build, test, release and deploy Chirp! via workflows*

 ## Teamwork
 ![](images/teamwork.png) \